Automattic/jetpack/tools/docker/README.md

 jetpack docker up
 ```

-Start three containers (WordPress, MySQL and MailDev) defined in `docker-composer.yml`.
-Wrapper for `docker-composer up`.
+Start the containers (WordPress, MySQL and MailDev) defined in `docker-composer.yml`.

 This command will rebuild the WordPress container if you made any changes to `docker-composer.yml`.